tonimelisma/Relay-Android/ARCH.md

 ## 🧱 High-Level Architecture Summary

 - SMS is received via a manifest-declared `BroadcastReceiver` (`SmsReceiver`).
 - MMS notifications are received via WAP push (`MmsReceiver`, `application/vnd.wap.mms-message`).
-Manual provider scan reads MMS text parts (`content://mms/part`) and sender (`content://mms/<id>/addr`).
+Provider scans read MMS text parts (`content://mms/part`) and sender (`content://mms/<id>/addr`).
 RCS is heuristic via MMS DB content types and optional `content://im/chat` where available.
 - Receivers trigger repository ingest on a background thread and persist directly into Room (no in-memory intermediary).
-- Messages are stored in a local Room database with MMS parts/addresses.
- - Messages are stored in a local Room database mirroring provider fields (SMS/MMS), including MMS parts and addresses.
+- Messages are stored in a local Room database mirroring provider fields with MMS parts/addresses.
+- Foreground change detection via content observers on `content://sms` and `content://mms` (and best-effort `content://im/chat` for RCS).
+Manual scan and foreground polling were removed.
+- Background periodic ingest via WorkManager (~15 min) catches missed broadcasts and RCS.
+Scheduled on app start and after boot.
 - A background WorkManager job will upload unsynced messages (Phase 5+)
-- The UI will observe the local DB and reflect sync status (Phase 4+)
+- The UI observes the local DB and reflects changes; no manual refresh button.
-- Messages will be deduplicated using a content-based hash (Phase 4+)
+- Messages are deduplicated using a content-based hash.

 ---